vatstack/docs/validations.md

 ### United Kingdom

-UK’s VAT number format is a 9 or 12 digit number.
+UK’s VAT ID format is a 9 or 12 digit number.
 It may or may not be preceded by ‘GB’ as a remnant of being part of the EU where all registration numbers are preceded by their respective country codes.
 Example **123456789**.

 Learn more about [UK VAT number validations](https://vatstack.com/articles/uk-vat-number-validation) in our announcement.